hydroper/ts4air/docs/typescript-internals.md

 - [ ] Allow implementing a virtual property as a field, as in the first example.
 The reverse should also be possible.
 - [ ] Unallow implementing a specific property from an interface in another form (e.g., a field cannot be implemented as a method)

+## Implementing interface methods with `uint` or `int`

+Similiar to covered above, there might be cases where a class implements an interface method (or virtual property) that uses `uint` or `int`.
+This also requires careful mapping.
+An interface can also extend another.